Begonia

 Begonia is a genus of perennial flowering plants in the family Begoniaceae.
-The genus contains more than 2,000 different plant species.
-The Begonias are native to moist subtropical and tropical climates.
-Some species are commonly grown indoors as ornamental houseplants in cooler climates.
-In cooler climates some species are cultivated outside in summertime for their bright colorful flowers, which have petals but no sepals.
+The genus contains more than 2,000 different plant species, distributed primarily across tropical and subtropical regions of Africa, Asia, and Central and South America, with Africa considered the center of origin.
+Some species are commonly grown indoors as ornamental houseplants in cooler climates, or cultivated outside in summertime for their bright colorful flowers, which have petals but no sepals.

+A female flower on the left and a male flower on the right, from a Begonia johnstonii plant.